Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 <sup>Sample code demonstrates how to use **Polly** to retry api calls to the
 Concert Search Service.
 [Link to Startup.cs](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Startup.cs#L85)</sup>

-In this sample we see that the dependency injection for the `IConcertSearchService` object is configured so that whenever a class, or controller, makes a service call to the web service we will apply the Retry Pattern for all of the requests that are made through this object.
+In this sample we see that the dependency injection for the `IConcertSearchService` object is configured so that whenever a class, or controller, makes a service call to the web service the Retry Pattern applies to all the requests that are made through this object.

 In the `GetRetryPolicy()` method we also see how to create the behavior with the Polly library.
-To build this we use an `HttpPolicyExtensions` object and whenever a transient error is detected the Polly library will wait and retry after a delay.
+To build this, we use an `HttpPolicyExtensions` object and whenever a transient error is detected the Polly library will wait and retry after a delay.
 This built-in backoff method will retry the error up to three times with increasingly larger delays.
 For example, if this service call fails then after about half a second the same method will be retried.
 An advantage to using this built-in method is that the next request is made after a delay that includes some randomness to help smooth out bursts of traffic that could be sent to the API if an error happens.

 #### Circuit Breaker

-In the previous section we saw how the Retry Pattern can help users bypass errors in our web app by retrying operations that are likely to succeed.
+In the previous section, we saw how the Retry Pattern can help users bypass errors in our web app by retrying operations that are likely to succeed.
 But what if a real error happens?
 In that scenario we don't want our users to keep waiting because the operation is not likely to